iAMB-RWTH-Aachen/PAMparametrizer/docs/PAMparametrizer_workflow.md

 should be met:
 - 100% mass balanced
 - 100% charge balanced
+- Solid parametrization of the ATP maintenance (both growth- and non-growth-associated)
+- Model can be pickled and unpickled (if this is not the case, you might want to rename all metabolites which are called St)

 The following is not required, but makes your life easier:
 - Reactions annotated with KEGG ids